CryoHub Logo

 The key difference with WBC over a conventional ice/cold treatment is the whole body, not just the affected area is getting the benefit of the cold.

-In addition, WBC sessions create the thermal shock response that means that the whole body is getting the benefit of the released hormones, proteins and nutrients needed for recovery at the same time.
+In addition, WBC sessions create the thermal shock response that means that the whole body is getting the benefit of the released hormones, proteins and nutrients needed for recovery at the same time – something an ice pack or even a cold dip in an ice bath can’t get close to replicating.

 WBC for Injury Recovery Summary